rowleks/fe-newsletter/README.md

 ### What I learned

 I learnt how to implement form validation using vanilla JavaScript.

-I also learnt how to use session storage to transfer data from one html page to another and that is what I used to make the email address displayed on the success page dynamic.
+I also learnt how to use session storage to transfer data from one html page to another which is what I used to dynamically display email address on the success page

 ```js
     if (email.includes('@') && email.endsWith('.com'))